A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-We propose an AI-aided framework to optimize the delivery phase in MACC systems with general cache-user access patterns.
-This framework contains three main steps, as illustrated in Fig. \ref{fig-framework}.
-Step 1, detailed in Section~\ref{sec-MACC-graph coloring}, transforms the MACC-PDA problem into an equivalent conflict graph formulation.
+\textit{Overview of the proposed framework:} We propose an AI-aided framework to optimize the delivery phase in MACC systems with the MN cache placement and arbitrary user-cache access topology.
+With a user-cache access topology as the input and the resulting delivery scheme as the output, the proposed framework based on unsupervised learning contains three main steps, as illustrated in Fig. \ref{fig-framework}.
+Step~1, detailed in Section~\ref{sec-MACC-graph coloring}, transforms the MACC-PDA problem into an equivalent conflict graph formulation.
 Step 2 employs a GNN to predict color assignments for the vertices of the conflict graph.
-Step 3 applies a lightweight post-processing procedure to ensure that the predicted coloring corresponds to a feasible delivery scheme.
-By combining learning-based predictions with structured post-processing, the framework achieves low-complexity delivery design with strong generalization across arbitrary cache–user topology.
+Step 3 applies a lightweight postprocessing procedure to ensure that the predicted coloring corresponds to a feasible delivery scheme.
+By combining learning-based predictions with structured postprocessing, the framework achieves low-complexity delivery design with strong generalization across different user-cache topologies and different numbers of users.

-Note that the details of Step 1 have been described in Section~\ref{sec-MACC-graph coloring}.
-In the following, we will introduce the details of Steps 2 and 3.